 We went there on a Saturday and Sunday and both times musicians started to play in the background.
 The palm trees give great shade and all seats are comfortable and nicely set up.
 There is also free wifi available and a board with activities in town.
 Check it out!

 2. Head To The Beach Close To Todos Santos Mexico

-This is a must-do when visiting Todos Santos.
+However, the beach is a must-do when visiting Todos Santos.
 There are several roads leading from the town of Todos Santo to the coast.
-Follow my instructions down below if you would like to combine a visit to the beach with a short hike with a stunning view!
+Follow my instructions down below if you would like to combine a visit to the beach with a short hike and a stunning view!